TykTechnologies/tyk-identity-broker/README.md

 #### Logging into the dashboard using SAML

-In order to have dashboard access using SAML we need to create a profile like the next:
+In order to have dashboard access using SAML we need to create a TIB profile within our Tyk dashboard.
+You can find this under Identity Management on the left control pane.
+You can then select create profile, and use the raw editor to copy the example below:

 ```json
 {